JeffLawrence1/data-structures-and-algorithms/code-challenges/401/tree/Readme.md

 <!-- Short summary or background information -->
-create a binary tree class and a binary tree search class added breadFirst function to binary tree added find-maximum-value function to binary tree
+create a binary tree class and a binary tree search class added breadFirst function to binary tree added findMaximumValue function to binary tree

 ## Challenge
 <!-- Description of the challenge -->
-create methods in the binary tree class called preOrder, postOrder and inOrder create methods in the binary search tree class called add and contains create method breadFirst search in binary tree create method find-maximum-value in binary tree that finds the max value
+create methods in the binary tree class called preOrder, postOrder and inOrder create methods in the binary search tree class called add and contains create method breadFirst search in binary tree create method findMaximumValue in binary tree that finds the max value

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->